[ Updated Sep 15, 2023 ]

 As a reminder, centering your reports around a single topic will help you easily see the historical performance of a campaign and whether it’s reaching important KPIs.
 When you review your dashboard, determining if, for example, ads are performing above average, average or below average, allowing you to see which ads to leave on or turn off.

-If you talk to 10 different marketers, you’re bound to get 10 different answers as far as what they’re favorite marketing tools are.
-For creating reports, most people tend to use spreadsheet based tools like Google Data Studio, Excel, Google Sheets and BI tools like Tableau, Qlik, and PowerBI.
+If you talk to 10 different marketers, you’re bound to get 10 different answers as far as what their favorite marketing tools are.
+For creating reports, most people tend to use spreadsheet-based tools like Google Data Studio, Excel, Google Sheets and BI tools like Tableau, Qlik, and PowerBI.

 The tool that you use will depend largely on your budget and your needs.
 For most marketers, Google Data Studio is a great alternative to standard paid reporting tools.
 The major selling point of this one is that it’s free.
 While there is a learning curve, you can quickly overcome it either by trial and error, or by using one of the many free Google tools.